 Vitamins are needed to keep the skin young and glowing.
 They have antioxidant powers that maintain collagen.
 They are also responsible for hydration and cell regeneration.

 Proteins and lipids play a structural role in the skin.
 They are mainly responsible for the elasticity and plasticity of your skin.

-Copper, selenium and zinc are essential trace elements for maintaining healthy skin.
-Together they form a protection and promote its healing and elasticity.
-In addition, their combination helps to balance the oxygen level which maintains the health of your skin.
+Copper, selenium, and zinc are essential trace elements for maintaining healthy skin.
+Together they form protection and promote its healing and elasticity.
+In addition, their combination helps balance the oxygen level, which supports the health of your skin.

 How to use fennel seeds?

 Fennel seeds are perfectly edible and can therefore be ingested.
 Thus, they act on the skin and hair via the blood, which carries the nutrients they need.

 Indeed, the skin and the hair are also supplied by micro-circulation.
 On the other hand, fennel seeds can be eaten raw or cooked.